quixio/quix-docs/docs/platform/tutorials/image-processing/object-detection.md

 }
 ```

-The key data here is the count of vehicles in the frame.
+The key data here is the count of each vehicle type in the frame.
 Further, an annotated image (detected objects are marked with a green rectangle) is also included as binary data.
 The annotated image is used by the UI to display detected objects, as shown in the following screenshot:

 ![Detected object](../image-processing/images/detected-objects.png)

-## Watch the video

-Watch the video that shows how to explore the code and data for this service:

-**Loom coming soon!**

-???
-Transcript

-    **Transcript**

-## Understand the code

-TBD

-??? example "Understand the code"

-    Code with annotations...

 ## 👩‍🔬 Lab - Examine the logs and code